gitsapi/safe-vercel-access/README.md

 ### how to use
 Just choose to add an environment variable when you deploy the project:
 ```
-// set NEXT_PUBLIC_ACCESSURL as u access url,such as https://domain.com/
+// set NEXT_PUBLIC_ACCESSURL as u access url environment variable,such as https://domain.com/
 let target = process.env.NEXT_PUBLIC_ACCESSURL;

 // set NEXT_PUBLIC_SAFEPWD as u password environment variable